 BOA closure system.
 Remove insole for extra room when feet grow.
 3M insulation insole for extra warmth.
 BOA closure system is easy for kids to do themselves.
-Comfortable for longer time out on the slopes.
+Comfortable for a longer time out on the slopes.
 Choice of colors and sizes.

 When you take out the insole to accommodate growing feet, you lose the Thinsulate insulation factor.

 Lightweight with internal gussets to keep the snow out.
-Racheting cable lace system keeps boot securely fastened.
+Ratcheting cable lace system keeps boot securely fastened.
 Natural fiber lace gives more comfort than synthetic material.
 Soft flex outsole and upper provide the comfort beginners need.
 Heat-moldable EVA foam liner gives a customized fit.

 May run slightly small.